 - Sidebar: Use this to note where the editor has requested a boxed sidebar.
 If longer than one paragraph, add “End Sidebar” to close it.

-Insert an embedded link to O’Reilly.
+Insert an embedded external link to O’Reilly.
 This appears as a colored clickable link in HTML and Word editions, and a non-colored but clickable link in the PDF edition.
 According to O’Reilly Atlas documentation, the AsciiDoc version should automatically unfurl for the printed edition.

-Also, embed the link directly in the sentence, such as download this sample PDF.
+Embed links directly in the sentence, such as download this sample PDF.
 Avoid linking words such as “here” or “this web page.”
 Also, avoid writing “Click on this…” in the main text, such as when downloading a sample file, since readers cannot click on the print edition.
 However, it is acceptable to write “click on” or “right-click on” in a tutorial on interacting with software.